t-bello7/t-bello7/README.md

-### Hi there 👋, I'm Bello Tomi !
+### Hi there 👋, I'm Bello Tomi!
 Glad to see you here.

 ### A bit about me 🙋‍♂️